12 Jan 2020

 There are seven characteristics that we must emulate and we must pray that God will form in us.
 Last week we saw that the church in the book of Acts was a church centered on the Lord Jesus Christ.
 Christ was their passion, Christ was their power, Christ was who they proclaimed.
 And I think there's nothing more important for us to start the year than to be reminded, we need our lives and this church to be centered on the Lord Jesus Christ.

 This is very clear when you read the book of Acts.
-In fact, some people think, we call the book of Acts, the Acts of the Apostles, the messengers, the, the disciples of Jesus.
-But there are others who say maybe the title should not be the Acts of the Apostles only, but it should be the acts of the Holy Spirit through the apostles because the major player in this book of Acts is really the Holy Spirit from the beginning to the end.
+In fact, some people say, we call the book of Acts, the “acts of the apostles”, the messengers, the, the disciples of Jesus.
+But there are others who say maybe the title should not be the acts of the apostles only, but it should be the acts of the Holy Spirit through the apostles because the major player in this book of Acts is really the Holy Spirit from the beginning to the end.

-God has promised something, you say, what's the promise, that you will be baptized with the Holy Spirit not many days from now.
+God has promised something, you say, what's the promise?
+That you will be baptized with the Holy Spirit not many days from now [Acts 1:4-5].
 So don't go but wait till the Holy Spirit come upon you.
 And when He comes upon you, you will receive the power to be His witnesses.
 It's going to be difficult for you, it's impossible for you to witness for Jesus unless you have the Holy Spirit and His power upon your life.

-And then we read in Acts chapter two, the early church they gathered in the upper room in Jerusalem, they were praying and, and then God came down in mighty power.
-They were filled with the Holy Ghost and they began to speak in other tongues as the Spirit gave them utterance, there was a miraculous supernatural phenomenon that took place they spoke in other languages.
-In other dialects, they began to speak in Elamite, Medes part Parthians, and so on.
+And then we read in Acts Chapter 2, the early church they gathered in the upper room in Jerusalem, they were praying and, and then God came down in mighty power.
+They were filled with the Holy Ghost and they began to speak in other tongues as the Spirit gave them utterance [Acts 2:4], there was a miraculous supernatural phenomenon that took place they spoke in other languages.
+In other dialects, they began to speak in Elamite, Medes, part- Parthians, and so on.

 It's almost like, I've never learned Hakka, and I suddenly speak Hakka, I could not speak Portuguese and I speak Portuguese.
 They were given the ability to speak to the people of different dialects, that's the power of the Holy Spirit upon them.
 Peter preached that sermon and 3,000 souls got saved that day.